wendyverdonk93/docs/content/payment-methods/banks/eps/activate-eps.md

 read_more: '.'
 ---
 ## Activate
 EPS is an additional payment method.
 Therefore, an application is required.
-Submit your request to the Integration team at <integration@multisafepay.com>
+Submit your request to the Integration Team at <integration@multisafepay.com>

 Should you need further assistance or have any questions, please refer to your account manager at <sales@multisafepay.com>

->_Before applying to enable EPS, please check with the Integration team at MultiSafepay whether your ecommerce platform supports this payment method._
+>_Before applying to enable EPS, please check with the Integration Team at MultiSafepay whether your ecommerce platform supports this payment method._